Pittston, Pennsylvania: 21st century

 For decades, the towering spires of the many Protestant and Catholic churches dominated the city's skyline.
 Most of the numerous Catholic churches were established to serve one of the many ethnic communities that made up Pittston.
 The Irish had St. John the Evangelist and St. Mary Help of Christians, the Slovaks had St. John the Baptist, the Lithuanians had St. Casimir's, the Germans had St. Mary Assumption, and the Italians had St. Rocco's and Our Lady of Mount Carmel.
 There is also a Carpatho-Rusyn Byzantine Catholic Church, St. Michael's, on Main Street.
 From 2004 to the present, the Diocese of Scranton has closed many of the churches and private schools in and around Pittston due to declining population and enrollment.
 Saint John the Baptist Elementary School closed in 2004, and Seton Catholic High School closed in 2007.
 St. Mary's Assumption School closed in 2011.

 In 2009, Mayor Joseph P. Keating resigned after losing his bid for re-nomination.
-The city council appointed the first female mayor in the city's history (Donna McFadden-Connors) to serve out the remainder of Keating's term.
-She was later succeeded in 2010 by the youngest mayor in the city's history (Jason C. Klush).
+The city council appointed the first female mayor in the city's history, Donna McFadden-Connors, to serve out the remainder of Keating's term.
+She was later succeeded in 2010 by the youngest mayor in the city's history, Jason C. Klush.

-Pittston is currently undergoing an economic revitalization since the start of its industrial decline decades ago.
-The downtown area was renovated with new sidewalks, trees, and street lights.
-Older buildings are being demolished and newer structures, including condominiums, restaurants, bars, and stores are being built.